What is a Process Server?

 The law states that the defendant must be notified in person of the proceedings against them.
 But due to the legal requirements for serving such a notice, not just anyone can deliver them.
 That’s where a process server comes in.

-Service Of Legal Court Documents
+Service Of UK Legal Court Documents

 A process server is someone who hand delivers notifications of impending legal processes.
 Process servers may serve notifications on a variety of legal proceedings.